Why are Christians called to evangelize if God is in control of who believes and is saved?

-First, God's call for men to serve Him in any capacity has never been a matter of God's need; He doesn't need our involvement or assistance in any work, including in the work of spreading the Gospel.
-God is capable of delivering the message of the Gospel to anyone in anyway He desires.
+First, God's call for us to serve Him has never been a matter of God's need; He doesn't need our involvement or assistance in any work, including in the work of spreading the Gospel.
+God is capable of delivering the message of the Gospel to anyone in any way He desires.
+We remember how Paul was saved on the road to Damascus without any human intervention, which proves that God may save anyone anytime.

 Nevertheless, God delights to share in His work with us, so that we might gain the blessing of partnering with the Father and growing in our relationship with Him and thereby give Him glory for His work through us.
 When we obey the Father and join Him in His work, we receive the blessing of maturing in our faith and the encouragement of watching the Father at work through us.